augustine0890/cloud-data-engineer/azure_microsoft_az_sql.md

 ## Provisioning, Deploying, and Querying Relational Data in Microsoft Azure
 - Compare Data Definition Language (DDL) versus Data Manipulation Language (DML).
+    - Drop is a DDL statement.
+DDL statements are used to create, modify, and remove tables and other objects in a database
+    - Alter is a DDL statement.
 - Provisioning is the act of running a series of taks to create, configure, and make available a service:
     - Set up disks, memory, CPUs network --> Estimating the size of the workload that you intend to run using the service.
     - Tools for provisioning: AZ portal, AZ CLI, PowerShell, Resource Manager templates (JSON).
     - AZ PostgreSQL: provides hyperscale deployment option supports horizontal scaling across multiple machine.
 Query parallelization across servers.
 Multi-tenant applications, real time operational analytics, and high throughput transactional workloads.
+    - When connecting to a database from within another Azure service (web app), your connections by default have a connection policy of Redirect:
+        - After establishing a connection through a gateway all subsequent request go directly to the database.
+        - When connecting to a database from within another Azure service a policy of Redirect means that after your application establishes a connection to the Azure SQL database through a gateway all subsequent requests from your application will go directly to the database rather than through the gateway.
+    - DoSGuard actively tracks failed logins from IP addresses.
+If there are multiple failed logins from a specific IP address within a period of time, the IP address is blocked from accessing any resources in the service for a short while.
+    - DoSGuard encrypts all communications between a client and the database servers.
 - Configure relational data services:
     - The default connectivity for AZ DBs is to disable access to the world.
     - AZ virtual network is a representation of your own network in the cloud.